 Most of the trade with Nepal is carried out through the mutually agreed and approved routes, manned by Customs on both sides.
 Besides this, the local people residing on either side of the border have been undertaking movement of goods in small quantities through several traditional passages.

 The Commissionerate also has two international Airports at Lucknow and Varanasi.
-From Lucknow Indian Airlines flights to Sharjah, Jeddah & Dubai (UAE) and from Varanasi Indian Airlines flights to Kathmandu (Nepal), respectively, are operating.
+From Lucknow Indian Airlines flights to Abu Dhabi, Muscat, Jeddah & Dubai (UAE) and from Varanasi Indian Airlines flights to Kathmandu (Nepal), respectively, are operating.
 Seasonal flights for HAJ pilgrimage are also operational from both the Airports.
 At present from Varanasi Airport import of only specified raw materials is allowed vide Notification No. 61/94-Cus.(NT), dt.
-21-11-94 (as amended) used in making carpets and garments for export.
-However, no import has so far taken place.
+21-11-94.

 The Air Cargo facility at Chaudhary Charan Singh International Airport, Lucknow is in operation with effect from 27.04.2000.
 There is a separate Cargo office at the airport having separate section for Import and Export.
 Major Item of export from this Airport is embroidered fabrics.

 The regulation of the trade with Nepal is undertaken in accordance with ; (i) the Treaty of Trade; (ii) the Treaty of Transit and (iii) the Agreement of Cooperation to Control the Unauthorized Trade.
-In terms of the Treaty of Trade, the export and import of goods to and from Nepal can take place through the Eleven (11) mutually agreed routes on the Indo Nepal border which lie in the jurisdiction of this Commissionerate.
+In terms of the Treaty of Trade, the export and import of goods to and from Nepal can take place through the Twelve (12) mutually agreed routes on the Indo Nepal border which lie in the jurisdiction of this Commissionerate.
 These routes and their corresponding points across the border in Nepal have been specified vide the Notification No. 63/94-Cus.
 (NT), Dt.
 21-11-94 (as amended).
-Except prohibited goods in terms of Section 11 of the Customs Act, 1962, the Foreign Trade Policy or the Treaty itself, the trade between India and Nepal is generally free from licensing restrictions / levy of Customs duties and only countervailing duty equivalent to Central Excise duty is charged(Basic Customs Duty being exempted in terms of Notification No.40/2002-Cus dt.12.04.2002).
-Exports to Nepal from the Land Customs Stations situated at the mutually agreed and approved routes can also be effected under the DEEC,DEPB & duty drawback scheme.
-Recently two LCS namely Murtiha & Thoothibari have been mutually agreed upon for trade between India & Nepal.
-But the date from which these two will be operational is yet to be notified.
+Except prohibited goods in terms of Section 11 of the Customs Act, 1962, the Foreign Trade Policy or the Treaty itself, the trade between India and Nepal is generally free from licensing restrictions / levy of Customs duties and only countervailing duty equivalent to Central Excise duty is charged(Basic Customs Duty being exempted in terms of Notification No.40/2002-Cus., dt.12.04.2002).
+Exports to Nepal from the Land Customs Stations situated at the mutually agreed and approved routes can also be effected under the export promotion schemes.
+Guleria-Murtia is also a mutually agreed route for trade between India & Nepal, but the date from which it will be operational is yet to be notified.

 Under the Treaty of Trade, a number of benefits are available to Nepal such as, refund/rebate of the excise duty paid in India on the goods exported to Nepal.
-Moreover, Nepalese goods are eligible to exemption from the Basic and Special Additional duties of Customs under Notification No. 40/2002-Cus., dt.
-12.04.2002, on the production of a Certificate of Origin evidencing that the goods are of Nepalese origin and only Additional Duty of Customs (CVD) is chargeable thereon.
+Moreover, Nepalese goods are eligible to exemption from the Basic Customs Duties under Notification No. 104/2010-Cus., dt.
+01.10.2010, on the production of a Certificate of Origin evidencing that the goods are of Nepalese origin and only Additional Duty of Customs (CVD) is chargeable thereon under Sub Section(1) of Section(3) of the Customs Tariff Act, 1975.
 However, special CVD @ 4%, introduced in the Budget 2006-07, is chargeable on all the imports except those which are exempted, from payment of Spl.
-CVD ,by any Notification.
+CVD ,by Notification No. 56/2006-Cus., dt.07.06.2006

 The Treaty of Trade and of Transit with Nepal has been renewed up to October,2016.
 In the fresh Treaty of trade the following new items have been added in the list of primary products which would be eligible for preferential treatment :